snippyrow/RTX-420/README.md

   three address bits are the highest three bits on the 19-bit address, and the data is latched.
 On the second cycle, any instruction that writes to the data bus is latched as the other 16-bit part of the pixel address, and the queue bit is set for write.

+  Total I/O pins for the GPU are as follows:
+  Pins 0-18, for the address line.
+  Pins 19-26, for the data line
+  Pin 27, for submitting the instruction
+  Pin 28, for processing the instruction.
+This instruction is the same as the "BSY" flag.
+No more commands should be sent if this is high.
+  Pin 29, for overclock.
+This causes the processor section to work at 20mhz instead of 10mhz.
+Could cause issues.
+  Pin 30, for +5V (vcc)
+  Pin 31, for gnd (vss)

 # For single-buffer graphics' modes:
   In order for the CPU section to write a pixel to video memory, it does as follows:
   First, whether it is in double mode or not, it latches the address and data busses.
 This is done by writing the data to $0x2000.